Polymer Science and Engineering

 Students can also participate in faculty led groups that are involved in cutting edge, externally funded research and development projects.
 When involved in research projects, students learn the skills, techniques, and methods necessary to solve challenging technical problems.
 This experience enhances scholarship, internship, and future employment opportunities.

-The Bachelor of Science degree program in Polymer Science and Engineering is designed to meet the requirements set forth by the Engineering Accreditation Commission of ABET.
+The Bachelor of Science degree program in Polymer Science and Engineering is fully accredited by the Engineering Accreditation Commission of ABET.
 Each student completing the degree will demonstrate mastery of the following competencies as established by ABET:

 Internationally recognized faculty mentors for all students